 Add Device menu to pair your mobile device with your computer.

 Open your OpenOTP Token application with a Token already register for your account and scan the QRCode prompted by Proximity application.

-If 2 Tokens are enrolled on your OpenOTP Token application, then when you will scan the QRCode prompted by Proximity, the OpenOTP Token application will ask you with which Account/Token you want to do the pairing.
+If 2 Tokens are enrolled on your OpenOTP Token application, then after having scanned the QRCode prompted by Proximity, the OpenOTP Token application will ask you with which Account/Token you want to do the pairing.
 On my side, I have 2 Tokens for 2 different accounts, but I want to use Proximity with the RCDevs user.